LLNL/RAJA/docs/sphinx/user_guide/feature/index.rst

 .. figure:: ../figures/RangeStrideSegment.png

-   A RAJA range segment defines an index range with arbitrary stride [beg, end, stride).
+   A range-stride segment defines an index range with arbitrary stride [beg, end, stride).

 One can create an explicitly-typed strided range segment or one with the default ``RAJA::Index_type`` index type.
 For example,::